-Bologna Business School, the Management Training school of the University of Bologna, the oldest university in the western world, established to train a new generation of business leaders, continues its development.
+Bologna Business School established to train a new generation of business leaders, continues its development.

 The new BBS campus that will be built opposite Villa Guastavillani was presented today by the Dean of BBS, Max Bergami, by the architect Mario Cucinella, by the Rector of the University of Bologna, Francesco Ubertini and by Romano Prodi, President of the Collegio di Indirizzo of the Bologna-based business school.

 The project, located in an area of the hills surrounding Bologna, designed by Mario Cucinella Architects, aims to enhance a place with relevant historical significance and to create new facilities for the business school.
 The new design will enable the rethinking of the way in which users relate to academic environments, creating moments of sociality and interaction as fundamental prerequisites for students to learn.